Stream Kayo Sports for 14 days FREE and no lock-in contract

 The only free-to-air coverage available for real-time action is the Australian F1 Grand Prix, which has been moved to November this year due to the pandemic.
 It will be on Foxtel and Channel 10.
 Otherwise Channel 10 only shows highlights of all other races during the season.

-Watch F1 live stream online in Australia
+Watch F1 live stream on Kayo Sports

-How does the Sky Sports F1 live stream work in Australia
+How does the Sky Sports F1 live stream work in Australia?

-Foxtel doesn't have a team on the ground at each F1 race of the year, so does not do an F1 live stream of its own.
-Instead, Foxtel broadcasts the Sky Sports live stream into Australia.
-Before and after the race, however, the Sky Sports live stream is top and tailed by a locally broadcast F1 live stream chat show.
+Foxtel doesn't have a team on the ground at each F1 race of the year, so does not do a live stream of its own.
+Instead, Foxtel broadcasts the Sky Sports F1 live stream into Australia.
+Before and after the race, however, the Sky Sports live stream switches to a locally-broadcasted F1 live stream chat show.
 Here, local F1 commentators look at the race from an Australian perspective, before handing over the reins to the Sky Sports live stream team working remotely.